 To provide identity and bootstrap encrypted communications, X.509 certificates use two cryptographic keys, mathematically related pairs consisting of public and private keys.
 The most common are RSA (Rivest–Shamir–Adleman) key pairs.

 The private key is secret and held by the certificate’s owner, and the public key, as the names suggest, is not secret and distributed.
-The public key can encrypt the data, the private key can decrypt it, and vice versa.
+The public key can encrypt the data; the private key can decrypt it, and vice versa.
 If the correct private key is not held, it is impossible to decrypt encrypted data using the public key.

 SDP Security with SDP Network: Private key storage

-Once the device presents a signed certificate, one way to secure the private key would be to configure some access rights to the key.
+Before we discuss the public key, let’s examine how we secure the private key.
+Device authentication will fail if bad actors access the private key.
+Once the device presents a signed certificate, one way to secure the private key is to configure access rights.
 However, if a compromise occurs, we are left in the undesirable world of elevated access, exposing the unprotected key.

 The best way to secure and store private device keys is to use crypto processors, such as a trusted platform module (TPM).
 A cryptoprocessor is essentially a chip embedded in the device.